simonbs/BSPanViewController/README.md

 ## Requirements

-BSPanViewController requires ARC to be enabled.
+- BSPanViewController requires ARC to be enabled.
 If you are not already using ARC, now is a good time.

-The control does only support iOS 7.
+- The control does only support iOS 7.
+- Currently the control requires `UIViewControllerBasedStatusBarAppearance` to be `NO`.
+I hope to remove this requirement soon.

 ## Installation